This Is How Much Weight You Need on the Leg Press for Stronger Legs

 LIVESTRONG.com may earn compensation through affiliate links in this story.
 Learn more about our affiliate and product review process here.

-Whether you're looking to save your back from barbell-induced discomfort or just want to try some new exercise equipment, the leg press is a great tool that you can most likely try at your gym.
+Whether you're looking to save your back from barbell-induced discomfort or just want to try some new exercise equipment, the leg press is a great tool to try at your gym.

 Advertisement